api3dao/airnode/packages/protocol/README.md

   request parameters
 - `rrp/WithdrawalUtils.sol`: Implements the request–response loop for withdrawals from sponsor wallets

-  `rrp/authorizers/`: Houses the RRP-specific authorizer contracts

-  - `rrp/authorizers/RequesterRrpAuthorizer.sol`: A base contract to inherit and extend to implement requester-based RRP authorizers
-  - `rrp/authorizers/AirnodeRequesterRrpAuthorizer.sol`: Inherits `RequesterRrpAuthorizer` and treats each Airnode's address as its respective highest ranking admin.
-  - `rrp/authorizers/DaoRequesterRrpAuthorizer.sol`: Inherits `RequesterRrpAuthorizer` and assigns the API3 DAO as the highest ranking admin across all Airnodes.

   `rrp/requesters/`: Houses the RRP-depending requester contracts

   - `rrp/requesters/RrpRequester.sol`: A contract that is meant to be inherited by any contract that will be making requests to `AirnodeRrp`
   - `rrp/requesters/RrpBeaconServer.sol`: A proxy contract that makes RRP requests for request templates.
-The most recent response for each template is stored and can be accessed by the whitelisted users.
+The most recent response for each template is stored and can be accessed by the whitelisted users where the whitelists are managed by a single account.

 ## Unique patterns